 - 1 bay leaf

 - 150-200g cheese of your choice (I used Gorgonzola, Gruyere, Parmesan and Brie)

 - 500g cooked linguini, reserve ½ cup cooking water

-- Place the cream, bay leaf, thyme and pepper in a saucepan and heat gently to infuse.
+- Place the cream, bay leaf, thyme, garlic and pepper in a saucepan and heat gently to infuse.
 When the cream starts to simmer, turn down the heat, remove the flavourings and add the cheese.

 - Allow the cheese to melt, stirring every now and then.

 - Adjust the seasoning and add the lemon juice.